 Montane Mansion

-Nowadays, people that live here have pretty much closed down the area and it is harder to get a picture as many as the ones you see around on Instagram.
-I totally support that and think that the people living there should have privacy, thus please make sure to respect that if you choose to go for the picture.
+Nowadays, people here have closed down the area, and it is harder to get a picture of as many as the ones you see on Instagram.
+I totally support that and think that the people living there should have privacy; thus, please make sure to respect that if you choose to go for the picture.

-However, you can always find a workaround without disturbing anyone and it is worth knowing there are actually 2 sections you might want to see.
+However, you can always find a workaround without disturbing anyone, and it is worth knowing there are two sections you might want to see.

-Right behind, a trekking trail starts and you can climb the hill and get a nice view of Hong Kong’s skyline.
+A trekking trail starts right behind, and you can climb the hill and get a nice view of Hong Kong’s skyline.

 Address: 1028 King’s Rd Quarry Bay

-How to get there: take the MTR all the way to Quarry Bay, take exit A and walk along King’s Road towards Tai Koo
+How to get there: take the MTR to Quarry Bay, exit A, and walk along King’s Road towards Tai Koo.

 Chi Lin Nunnery

-One of the most tranquil places in Hong Kong, in between skyscrapers and yet so zen.
+It is one of the most tranquil places in Hong Kong, in between skyscrapers, yet so zen.

-I always come back to this place and the park surrounding it especially for the feeling it gives me, but also for the small lotus ponds, and that iconic pagoda.
+I always come back to this place and the park surrounding it, especially for the feeling it gives me, the small lotus ponds, and that iconic pagoda.

 Address: 5 Chi Lin Dr Sheung Yuen Leng

-How to get there: I always take the bus no. 116 from Tin Hau, but you can also take the MTR all the way to Diamond Hill Station and walk
+How to get there: I always take the bus no. 116 from Tin Hau, but you can also take the MTR to Diamond Hill Station and walk

 Nan Lian Garden